SarveshKrishnaAK/EI/README.md

 ## Overview
 This repository is organized into two main folders:
 - `Exercise-1`: Demonstrates six different software design patterns through creative use cases.
-- `Exercise-2`: Implements a console-based Virtual Classroom Manager for an EdTech platform.
+- `Exercise-2`: Implements a terminal-based Virtual Classroom Manager for an EdTech platform.

 All code is written in Java, following global best practices and standards for readability, maintainability, and performance.